-The risks of going self-employment, actually, are why mortgage lenders want to see at least one year of income with you in your new role, and sometimes two.
+The risks of becoming self-employed actually, are why mortgage lenders want to see at least one year of income with you in your new role, and sometimes two.

-Additionally, if you know that your guaranteed monthly income is curtailing because of a new role, this, too, affects stability.
+Additionally, if you know that this new role will cause a guaranteed income setback, this, too, affects stability.

 Attorneys who become partners in their respective firms sometimes miss this point.
-Yes, your overall annual income is likely to increase in your new role, but your guaranteed salary is taking a hit.Click to see today's rates (May 28th, 2016)
+Yes, your overall annual income is likely to increase in your new role, but your guaranteed salary is taking a hit.Verify your new rate

-You don't need perfect credit to purchase a home.
-Heck, you don't even need great credit.
+You don’t need perfect credit to purchase a home.
+In fact, you don’t even need great credit.

 Despite a history of bankruptcy, foreclosure, or short sale, you can get approved for a mortgage with a lender.
 However, your credit history has to be reasonable.